huggingface/blog/decision-transformers-train.md

 That was a lot of code, the TLDR is that we now defined a class that takes our dataset, performs the required preprocessing and will return us batches of **states**, **actions**, **rewards**, **returns**, **timesteps** and **masks.** These batches can be directly used to train a Decision Transformer model with a 🤗 transformers Trainer.

-## Training the Decision Transformer model
+### Training the Decision Transformer model with a 🤗 transformers Trainer.

 In order to train the model with the 🤗 [Trainer](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#trainer) class, we first need to ensure the dictionary it returns contains a loss, in this case [L-2 norm](https://en.wikipedia.org/wiki/Norm_(mathematics)#Euclidean_norm) of the models action predictions and the targets.
 We achieve this by making a TrainableDT class, which inherits from the Decision Transformer model.